-What is Connectivity?
+What is Telecom Connectivity?

 In today's rapidly evolving digital landscape, the term "connectivity" has become a bit of a buzzword in the industry.

-How do we define connectivity?
+How do we define connectivity in telecommunications?

 The terms telecoms and connectivity are sometimes viewed as interchangeable terms, but in this industry sector it’s important to be specific.
 Telecommunications is defined as the exchange of information over significant distances by electronic means.
 The term relates to the effect rather than the medium so telecommunication can be achieved via copper wire, radio waves, fibre optic cable, satellite technology etc.